rltillett/wrangling-genomics/_episodes/01-trimming.md

 >> {: .bash}
 >>
 >> Remember to replace everything between the `@` and `:` in your scp
->> command with your AWS instance number.
+>> command with your netid and our server IP address.
 >>
 >> Before trimming, one of the sequences gave a warning and another
 >> failed the per base sequence quality test.
 After filtering, all